Realizing temporal graphs from fastest travel times: Introduction

 \begin{definition}[fastest temporal path] Let $(G,\lambda)$ be a temporal graph.
 A \emph{temporal path} in $(G,\lambda)$ is a sequence $(e_1,t_1),(e_2,t_2),\ldots,(e_k,t_k)$, where $P=(e_1,\ldots,e_k)$ is a path in the underlying static graph $G$, $t_i\in \lambda(e_i)$ for every $i=1,\ldots,k$, and $t_1<t_2<\ldots<t_k$.
 The \emph{duration} of this temporal path is $t_k - t_1 + 1$.
 A \emph{fastest} temporal path from a vertex $u$ to a vertex $v$ in $(G,\lambda)$ is a temporal path from $u$ to $v$ with the smallest duration.
 The duration of the \emph{fastest} temporal path from $u$ to $v$ is denoted by $d(u,v)$. \end{definition}

-In this paper we consider \emph{periodic} temporal graphs, i.e.~temporal graphs in which the temporal availability of each edge of the underlying graph is periodic.
+In this paper we consider \emph{periodic} temporal graphs, \ie temporal graphs in which the temporal availability of each edge of the underlying graph is periodic.
 Many natural and technological systems exhibit a periodic temporal behavior.
 For example, in railway networks an edge is present at a time step $t$ if and only if a train is scheduled to run on the respective rail segment at time $t$~\cite{Arrighi2023Multi}.
-Similarly, a satellite, which makes pre-determined periodic movements, can establish a communication link (i.e.~a temporal edge) with another satellite whenever they are sufficiently close to each other; the existence of these communication links is also periodic.
+Similarly, a satellite, which makes pre-determined periodic movements, can establish a communication link (\ie a temporal edge) with another satellite whenever they are sufficiently close to each other; the existence of these communication links is also periodic.
 In a railway (resp.~satellite) network, a fastest temporal path from $u$ to $v$ represents the fastest railway connection between two stations (resp.~the quickest communication delay between two moving satellites).
-Furthermore, periodicity appears also in (the otherwise quite complex) social networks which describe the dynamics of people meeting~\cite{snapnets,sapiezynski2015tracking}, as every person individually follows mostly a daily routine~\cite{Arrighi2023Multi}.
+Furthermore, periodicity appears also in (the otherwise quite complex) social networks which describe the dynamics of people meeting~\cite{snapnets,sapiezynski2015tracking}, as every person individually follows mostly a weekly routine.

-Although periodic temporal graphs have already been studied (see~\cite[Class 8]{casteigts2012time} and~\cite{Arrighi2023Multi,ErlebachS20,morawietz2021timecop,morawietz2020timecop}), we make here the first attempt to understand the complexity of a graph realization problem in the context of temporal graphs.
+Expanding the work on periodic temporal graphs have already been studied (see~\cite[Class 8]{casteigts2012time} and~\cite{Arrighi2023Multi,ErlebachS20,morawietz2021timecop,morawietz2020timecop}), our study represents the first attempt to understand the complexity of a graph realization problem in the context of temporal graphs.
 Therefore, we focus in this paper on the most fundamental case, where all edges have the same period $\Delta$ (while in the more general case, each edge $e$ in the underlying graph has a period $\Delta_e$).
 As it turns out, the periodic temporal graph realization problem with respect to a given $n \times n$ matrix $D$ of the fastest duration times has a very different computational complexity behavior than the classic graph realization problem with respect to shortest path distances in static graphs.